Go Back Up

 What to do for your next Self Assessment

-• Keep digital records now.
-This will make the MTD transition easier and reduce errors.
+Begin keeping digital records immediately.
+This will make the transition to Making Tax Digital smoother and reduce the risk of errors.

-• If you made a residential property disposal since April 2024, check the rate applied in your software and use HMRC’s CGT adjustment tool if needed.
+If you sold a residential property since April 2024, check the Capital Gains Tax rate applied in your software.
+Use HMRC’s adjustment tool if needed to ensure accuracy.

 Looking for a partner you can trust to manage your accounts?